kenwalger/lithium/docs/CONTRIBUTING.md

 The language reference describes the semantics and syntax of Lithium.
 Usually, the author(s) of a new language feature should write the intial documentation for it, so in practice writing brand new documentation for this section should be pretty rare.

 ## Standard Library Reference

+The standard library reference describes the properties and methods of the various classes in the Lithium standard library.
+Some of these classes are available at runtime, but others aren't.`

 ## Compilers and Interpreters